trizin/NFT-Marketplace-on-Avalanche/README.md

 - The auction creator enters parameters for direct buy price, starting price, minimum bid increment, the token id, and the auction end time.
 - The auction creator gives approval for the NFT that will be auctioned to the AuctionManager.
 - The AuctionManager creates an Auction with the parameters given and then transfers the NFT to the newly created Auction contract.
-- After the auction is completed creator and the auction winner must call the withdrawal functions.
+- After the auction is completed, the auction creator and the auction winner must call the withdrawal functions to retrieve their tokens.

-Let's begin with the `Auction` contract.

 ## Auction Contract